New research points to raccoon dogs in Wuhan market as pandemic trigger. It's controversial

 "What they did is to say we're going to prioritize our sampling in a specific section of the market.
 It's circular logic to say, well, we have more positive samples concentrated on the western side of the market when, according to the Chinese sources, that was where they were doing most of their sampling."

-For example, the researchers used the slightly different lineages of virus in the market samples to model its evolution, and compare that to a similar analysis of virus from the broader pandemic.
-What they find, says Andersen, is that the two origin stories produced by those computer models both point to the outbreak starting around mid-November at the market.
+For example, the researchers used the slightly different lineages of the virus in the market samples to model its evolution and compare that with a similar analysis of the virus from the broader pandemic.
+What they found, says Andersen, is that the two origin stories produced by those computer models both point to the outbreak starting around mid-November at the market.

 These viral family trees "perfectly overlap between the market and the larger pandemic as a whole, which is another example of this hypothesis-testing framework: This is exactly what we would expect in a scenario in which all of this started at the market itself," Andersen says.